Newsletter 2 – Chapter 7

 Post Race Celebrations

 As noted in Newsletter 1, we are planning to host post race celebrations at the finish line (Marakura Yacht Club) on the afternoon and evenings of Tuesday, Wednesday, Thursday and Friday of the second week (6th, 7th, 8th, 9th of March respectively).
 We will be working with local business and stakeholders, as well as our special GODZone beer creator, Altitude Brewing, to create a wonderful finish line vibe, encouraging locals, supporters, family and fans to pop down and celebrate the end of your Chapter 7 journey.
 All are welcome and everyone will be encouraged to purchase good food (subsidised by our local business partners) with all proceeds going to local community and youth groups.
-A special Saturday night celebration will take place on the 10th for our volunteers and crew who do so much to make this massive event possible.
 We will also host a ‘Champions’ night during the post race celebrations.
 This will celebrate the achievements of the trophy winning teams and give friends, family, fans and locals a chance to quiz them on their Herculean endeavours.
 Timing of this event will be dictated on how long it takes those champions to finish!
 More specific schedule information will follow in subsequent Newsletters.